Louisiana's Disaster Protection Laws (2026 Updates)

 - Before/after comparisons (if you have old photos)

-- Timestamp visible (date/time stamp on camera or narrate date)
+- Timestamp visible (date/time stamp on camera or narrate the date)

 - Emergency repairs (tarps, plywood, emergency plumbing/electric)